zooniverse/classroom/docs/wildcam/README.md

 For a WildCam-type "Map Explorer" component to work, we need the following
 things:

-1. a map explorer system - the actual component we code.
+1. a map explorer system - our modular [React components](https://github.com/zooniverse/classroom/tree/master/src/modules/wildcam-map) that we can [customise](https://github.com/zooniverse/classroom/blob/master/src/programs/darien/wildcam-darien.map-config.js) for each Program.
 2. a map layer service - provides the visuals for our geographic map.
+(We use [Leaflet](https://leafletjs.com/))
 3. a map data service - what we query when we want the data in 4-7.
 4. **Camera** data - shows us where the camera traps are on the geomap.
 5. **Subjects** data - shows us individual photos from camera traps.